T-Goon/2103/Assignment 5/Part 2/README.md

 # Assignment 5 Part 2 Mathematical Expression Editor

 A Javafx drag and drop mathematical expression editor.
 Clicking a section of the expression will select it to be dragged.
-Cliking within a selection will allow the selection of sub-expressions.
+Clicking within a selection will allow the selection of sub-expressions.

 More details can be found in "Assignment 5.pdf"